phpdevelopersindia/CodeHouse/DOCS/README.md

 ![fork_codehouse][forked]
 [forked]: https://raw.github.com/pontikis/CodeHouse/master/DOCS/forked_codehouse.png

+WARNING: the forked repository is your repository, not the original one.
+Any changes made to forked repository will not appear to source repository, until you make a Pull request and the repository owner accept it and merge your changes (see below).

 Watch repository
 ---------------

-If you want to receive email notifications for changes in this repository, press the watch button to Watch this repo:
+If you want to receive email notifications for changes in this repository (recommended), press the watch button to Watch this repo:

 Go to CodeHouse [https://github.com/phpdevelopersindia/CodeHouse][codehouse] and press the watch button:
 [codehouse]: https://github.com/phpdevelopersindia/CodeHouse